refi64/zypak/README.md

 ## Re-exec behavior

-By default, Zypak will detect when the app is re-exec'ing itself and attempt to spawn the latest version, in order for `chrome://restart` to function.
-This can be disabled by setting `ZYPAK_SPAWN_LATEST_ON_REEXEC=0`. **This will be the default in the future once existing browsers are migrated,** because it matches more closely with what Electron would expect.
+`ZYPAK_SPAWN_LATEST_ON_REEXEC=1` will have Zypak detect when the app is re- exec'ing itself and attempt to spawn the latest version, in order for `chrome://restart` to function.
+(Previous versions of Zypak defaulted to this being enabled.)

 ### Usage with a wrapper script

-If `ZYPAK_SPAWN_LATEST_ON_REEXEC=1` (the current default) is active, and Zypak was invoked by some sort of wrapper script, make sure you set `CHROME_WRAPPER=` to the path of said script.
-Otherwise, if the application attempts to re-exec itself (i.e. `chrome://restart`), it won't be using the wrapper on re-exec, leading to potentially unexpected behavior.
+If `ZYPAK_SPAWN_LATEST_ON_REEXEC=1` is set, and Zypak was invoked by some sort of wrapper script, make sure you set `CHROME_WRAPPER=` to the path of said script.
+Otherwise, if the application attempts to re-exec itself (i.e.
+`chrome://restart`), it won't be using the wrapper on re-exec, leading to potentially unexpected behavior.

 ## Widevine support